Agasthyavanam Biological Park: History

 After decades of environmental degradation, the Government of India (GOI) formed a committee in 1992 to look into the possibility of a biological park in the region of Kottur in Kerala.
 In the year 1997, the Agasthyavanam Biological Park was formed.
-Located near the state's capital city of Thiruvananthapuram (formerly Trivandrum), the park is named after the mountain peak that rises up from the centre of the park.
+Located near the state's capital city of Thiruvananthapuram, the park is named after the mountain peak that rises up from the centre of the park.
 The park was established as part of the Agasthyavanam Project to conserve the flora and fauna of the region and ensure the recovery of the delicate ecological balance which was damaged over the decades.
 Conservatories have been planned for breeding and reintroducing rare, endangered endemic animals into the forest.

 Buses run regularly from Thiruvananthapuram to the park, although only 50 tourists are allowed inside the park each day.
 Trekking facilities are also available, with the pathway up to the Agasthyamalai peak often cited as the most sought-after pass.